 In this section, we will learn about the ionic equilibrium in ionic solutions.
-Substances in Ionic Equilibrium can be classified into two categories on the basis of their ability to conduct electricity given as under,
+Substances in ionic equilibrium can be classified into two categories on the basis of their ability to conduct electricity.

-These are substances that dissociate into their constituent ions in their aqueous solution and thus conduct electricity in their aqueous solutions or molten state.
-Example, salt solution, acid solution, base solution etc.
+These are substances that dissociate into their constituent ions in their aqueous solution, and thus conduct electricity in their aqueous solutions or molten state.
+For example, salt solution, acid solution, base solution, etc.

 Electrolytes in ionic equilibrium can be further classified into strong and weak electrolytes.

-- In the case of the weak electrolyte, the equilibrium is established between the ions and the unionized molecules, which can be termed as ionic equilibrium.
-The same can be understood with the following example.
+- In the case of the weak electrolyte, the equilibrium is established between the ions and the unionized molecules, which can be termed ionic equilibrium.
+The same can be understood in detail with the following example.

 ⇒ Also Read: